-The Federal Motor Carrier Safety Administration, or FMCSA, is the largest of all of the Department of Transport modes with approximately 8.7 million active Commercial Drivers License holders in the United States.
-Originally a part of the Federal Highway Administration, the FMCSA was established as a separate department in January 2000 to help reduce commercial vehicle related injuries and fatalities.
+The Federal Motor Carrier Safety Administration, or FMCSA, is the largest of all of the Department of Transportation modes with approximately 8.7 million active Commercial Drivers License holders in the United States.
+Originally a part of the Federal Highway Administration, the FMCSA was established as a separate department in January 2000 to help reduce commercial motor vehicle related injuries and fatalities.

 While the FMCSA develops and enforces standards and best practices for Commercial Drivers License holders, this doesn’t mean all active CDL holders drive trucks.
-The American Trucking Association estimates only about 3.5 million of the 8.7 million license holders are professional truck drivers.
+For example The American Trucking Association estimates only about 3.5 million of the country's 8.7 million license holders are professional truck drivers.
 That is a lot of trucks hauling goods and people on our public roads.

 What Is the FMCSA Clearinghouse?